michaelagbiaowei/michaelagbiaowei/README.md

 #
 <br/>
 <br/>
-I possess extensive expertise in utilizing Cloud-based platforms such as AWS, alongside Continuous Integration Servers, Infrastructure Automation, Source Code Management, Container Management, ChatOps, Monitoring, Logging and Alerting tools.
-My ultimate goal is to achieve the highest level of proficiency in Cloud Computing, and I am wholeheartedly committed to making valuable contributions to the team's accomplishments through meticulous attention to detail and exceptional organizational abilities.
+I'm a Cloud DevOps engineer with 2 years of experience in Infrastructure Automation, Container Management, and Monitoring.
+I'm passionate about leveraging innovative technology in Cloud Services.
 I'm also proud to have graduated in the top 5% of the ALX Tech program and been selected for the Gold Fellowship program at The ROOM.
 <img align= "right" alt="Coding" src="https://media3.giphy.com/media/f3iwJFOVOwuy7K6FFw/giphy.gif?cid=ecf05e47it4vh1auggmthhb8s05skhndo9jhpyivh1koe2yo&rid=giphy.gif&ct=g">